-A common point of confusion when evaluating resources being used by the Red Canary Cloud Workload Protection service and plugins is seeing them consume higher resources than expected.
-In most cases, this is due to top’s Irix/Solaris modes providing different display values and the processes are not consuming more resources than the default/configured limits.
+When evaluating the resources used by the Red Canary Linux Endpoint Detection and Response (EDR) service and plugins, it is typical to see that they consume more resources than expected.
+Most of the time, this is because top's Irix/Solaris modes provide different display values and the processes are not using more resources than the default/configured limits.

 - cfsvcd: Main telemetry service

 - More plugins are likely to be introduced over time

 When monitoring resource utilization using top, Irix mode displays CPU percentage based on a summation of all CPU/cores available.
 For example, a system with four processors can have up to 400 percent CPU utilization displayed.
 In this case, one running process can take up to 100 percent CPU of a single core.
 This can appear alarming when monitoring CPU utilization in Irix mode even though that only accounts for a quarter of the maximum.

 By contrast, when using Solaris mode, the CPU percentage column’s values are divided by the number of cores in the system.
 In this view all running processes’ CPU utilization totals 100 percent.

 Press I to toggle between the two modes while running top.

 Main Page Description

 When operating in 'Solaris mode' ('I' toggled Off), a task's cpu usage will be divided by the total number of CPUs.

 After issuing this command, you'll be informed of the new state of this toggle.